leohinojosa/spec/readme.md

     });
 ```

-In async/await, exceptions are a bit harder to catch because they run in a separate application pool.
+In async/await, exceptions are a bit harder to catch because they run in a separate application thread.
 In order to catch them you must wrap them in a Func and then execute it, otherwise the test runner fails and exits.
 ```csharp
     it("An async exception has to be catched with a special idiom", () => {